-Figure 7: Mean square error of completion times for different predictors and for varying p, under percentile prediction.
+Figure 9: Mean square error of completion times for different predictors and for varying p, under percentile prediction.

-Figure 8: Cumulative square errors of two different predictors, together with the coordinate of the 0.50 interest point distribution percentile.
+Figure 10: Cumulative square errors of two different predictors, together with the coordinate of the 0.50 interest point distribution percentile.

-Figure 7 shows the completion time MSE achieved when using AR and vector AR (VAR) predictors for percentile prediction as a function of the predictor order p, again normalized by the MSE of the offline scheme.
 We see that the performance of the AR predictor decreases with increased prediction order.
-Interestingly, the VAR predictor, which could capture any correlation between the different percentile coordinates, performs consistently worse than the independent AR predictors.
+Interestingly, the VAR predictor, which could capture the correlation between the different percentile coordinates, performs consistently worse than the independent AR predictors.

-To explain the reason for the poor performance of high order predictors, Figure 8 shows the evolution of the cumulative square error (i.e., not normalized by the number of images I) for the sequence of images for the AR(10) and the last value predictor.
+To explain the reason for the poor performance of high order predictors, Figure 10 shows the evolution of the cumulative square error (i.e., not normalized by the number of images I) for the sequence of images for the AR(10) and the Last value predictor.
 The results confirm that due to the longer memory of the AR(10) predictor it needs longer time to adjust to large and sudden changes in the image contents.
 We see, for instance, that a large portion of the total square error for AR(10) emerges during frames 250-320.
 These frames correspond to a 3 second part of the trace where a tight cluster of interest points in the right side of the scene is first revealed, concealed, and then revealed again very suddenly.
-Another reason why the last value predictor can outperform the AR predictors is that the error criterion used to train the predictors is not the deviation from the minimal completion time but the error in predicting the percentile coordinates.
+The reason why the Last value predictor can outperform the AR predictors is that the error criterion that has to be used to train the predictors is not the deviation from the minimal completion time but the error in predicting the percentile coordinates.
 As the interest points tend to appear in clusters, a small error in percentile prediction and cut-point selection can produce a large discrepancy between the actual number of interest points in the slices.

-Figure 9: Mean difference in completion times as a function of the number of percentiles used for distribution approximation.
+Figure 11: Normalized completion time MSE as a function of the number of percentiles used for distribution approximation.